-The MCMC-MLE estimator is solved using the Stochastic approximation method of Snijders (2002), where each simulations has a burnin of 100,000 iterations of the Metropolis-Hastings sampler and networks are sampled every 1000 iterations.
+the Metropolis-Hastings network sampler using the simulate.ergm command in the R package ergm to sample 1000 networks, each separated by 10,000 iterations, and after a burn-in of 10 million iterations.13 The MCMC-MLE estimator is solved using the Stochastic approximation method of Snijders (2002), where each simulation has a burnin of 100,000 iterations of the Metropolis-Hastings sampler and networks are sampled every 1000 iterations.
 The other convergence parameters are kept at default of the ergm package.
 The MPLE estimate is obtained using the default parameters in ergm.
-To be sure that our results do not depend on the initialization of the parameters, we start each estimator at the true parameter value.
-This clearly decreases the computational time required for convergence.
+To be sure that our results do not depend on the initialization of the parameters, we start each estimator at the true parameter value, thus decreasing the computational time required for convergence.
 All the code is available in Github for replication.